OlegWock/makyo/README.md

 * Polish new React Flow UI
   * Remember position on canvas and scroll to it when opening chat
   * Or scroll to most recent message if no position saved
-  * Better nodes alignment
-    * Levels should always stay in same order (from left to right from older to newer)
-    * Nodes in same level should be aligned by top side
 * Remove ChatLayout component
 * Get rid of message tree stuff
 * Replace OpenAPI with just RPC